Drupal User Experience - researching and how to move forward

 Andor Dávid, our lead Drupal developer, also deserves a huge shout-out, as he took part in figuring out the test tasks, and he also presented the correct solution of solving them to Ákos Fülöp, the conductor of the tests.
 I am also very grateful for my colleagues’ limitless patience for taking part in the research as test subjects.

-Years ago Cheppers created an Drupal 7 based intranet, to help with various administrative tasks, from worktime to absence management.
-We've decided to rewrite it using a decoupled architecture instead of porting it directly to Drupal 8 as is.
-This is our story.
+We've decided to rewrite our corporate intranet using a decoupled architecture instead of porting it directly to Drupal 8 as is.

 Learn how AWS services like CodeCommit, CodeBuild, CodeDeploy, CodePipeline, Copilot, and CodeStar can help developers streamline their Drupal development workflows and deliver high-quality applications faster and more efficiently.